Teach the HorseSense Levels

 If you don’t have the time in your schedule to teach unmounted lessons, you can simply provide your students with Learning Levels materials and encourage them to learn on their own – thereby creating better mounted students!

 PLEASE make certain that all horses used for instruction are safe, sound, and have been trained to perform and/or accept the skill being taught.
-While the Levels can be used to help students design goals for their project horses, we hope that all your beginners are able to learn basic skills on appropriately seasoned mounts.
+While horses may not require extensive training to be used for unmounted lessons, they must be safe to handle and interact with on the ground.